ArtemOganesyan/pcs-tech-s2-sample/README.md

 # Technology section - Sample application

 Requirements:
-1. Login area must be centered on screen and have width for about 15cm.
+1. Login area must be centered on screen and have width 15cm.
 2. Login and password fields must have labels.
 3. Page title must be named "Learning system".
 4. Button must be named "Login" and have grey backround color.